mcqua007/shopify-bare/readme.md

  │    │   └─ ...                  - other pages of site js go here ie.e cart.js
  │    ├─ sass/
  │    │   ├─ modules/             - place to put scss modules
+ │    │   │   └─ _headers.scss    - example of partials starts with _
  │    │   ├─ styles.scss          - main styles used across the site
- │    │   ├─ _headers.scss        - example of partials starts with _
+ │    │   ├─ product.scss         - example of template page sass
  │    │   └─ ...
  │    └─ tmp/                     - used for temp output from gulp, i.e. rejected css
  │